Los Angeles Railway: Predecessor: Electric Railways

-In 1894, Sherman and Clark began an inter-urban line between LA and Pasadena, The Los Angeles and Pasadena Railway, and acquired all the street railways in Pasadena.
-But in 1895, Sherman and Clark faced difficulties themselves.
+Creation of Los Angeles Railway (1895)

 In April, 1894 LACE missed a scheduled bond payment.
-The bondholders, unhappy with Sherman and Clark management and their attention to their new interurban railway, secured control of the company.
+The bondholders, unhappy with Sherman and Clark's management and their attention to their new interurban railway, secured control of the railway.
 Sherman managed to retain 49% of the outstanding stock, but he and Clark no longer had any management responsibilities.
 The bondholders created a new corporation called the Los Angeles Railway (LARy) and March 23, 1895 LARy acquired all of LACE’s assets, except for the Los Angeles and Pacific Railway and the Pasadena street railways.

-The new management purchased new cars began converting all the existing horsecar and cable lines to electricity, a task completed by June, 1896.
+The new management purchased new cars and began converting all the existing horsecar and cable lines to electricity, a task completed by June, 1896.

+Purchase by Huntington (1898)

-The system was purchased by railroad and real estate tycoon Henry E. Huntington in 1898.
+The system was purchased by a syndicate led by railroad and real estate tycoon Henry E. Huntington in 1898.
 At its height, the system contained over 20 streetcar lines and 1,250 streetcars, most running through the core of Los Angeles and serving such neighborhoods as Crenshaw, West Adams, Leimert Park, Exposition Park, Echo Park, Westlake, Hancock Park, Vernon, Boyle Heights and Lincoln Heights.

-Decline
+Growth under Huntington

+The LARy continued to expand throughout the early 1900s purchasing its erstwhile competitor the Los Angeles Traction Company in 1903.
+In 1910 "The Great Merger" saw Huntington separate himself from Pacific Electric's operations.
+City operations went to LARy and Pacific Electric took over the interurban routes.
+This took LARy to its historical maximum size, operating on nearly 173 miles of double track.
+After the merger, Henry Huntington retired and passed control to his son, Howard E. Huntington.
+Center-entrance, low-floor cars were introduced in 1912 and were joined by a fleet of 75 new cars from the St. Louis Car Company in anticipation of increased traffic from the Panama-Pacific Exposition.
+In May 1912, the company operated a total of 836 cars.